Kash484/student/_posts/Foundation/B-tools_and_equipment/2025-12-14-tools_quest.md

 Step 9: Troubleshooting
 When things break (and they do), I use the pages repository as a reference to see how things should work.
 I've learned common commands and how to fix typical issues that come up during development.

-This image shows the commits I've done after achieving all of these steps
+This image shows the commits I've done after achieving all of these steps.

 ![Commits]({{site.baseurl}}/images/about/commits.png)